JacobHornbeck/Jacob-Hornbeck-Portfolio/README.md

 # Development Environment

-I used Visual Studio Code (aka VSCode)

-I built this program in the JavaScript language to be run in the Node.js runtime.
+This program was built with Visual Studio Code (aka VSCode) in the JavaScript language to be run in the Node.js runtime.

 # Useful Websites
 * [Installing Node.js](https://nodejs.org/en/)